A sample of argon gas has a volume of 735 mL at a pressure of 1.2... | Channels for Pearson+

 Multiple Choice

-A sample of argon gas has a volume of 735 mL at a pressure of 1.20 atm and a temperature of 112°C. What is the final volume of the gas, in milliliters, when the pressure is changed to 0.85 atm and the temperature is changed to 25°C, assuming the amount of gas remains constant?
+A sample of argon gas has a volume of 735 mL at a pressure of 1.20 atm and a temperature of 112 °C. What is the final volume of the gas, in milliliters, when the pressure is changed to 0.80 atm and the temperature to 25 °C, assuming the amount of gas remains constant?

 A